braze-inc/braze-docs/_docs/_api/endpoints/templates/email_templates/get_see_email_template_information.md

 > Use this endpoint to get information on your email templates.

 {% alert important %}
-Templates built using the drag-and-drop Editor for email are not accepted.
+Templates built using the drag-and-drop editor for email are not accepted.
 {% endalert %}

 {% apiref postman %}https://documenter.getpostman.com/view/4689407/SVYrsdsG?version=latest#e98d2d5b-62fe-4358-b391-9fe9e460d0ac {% endapiref %}